Join us 5th – 14th January 2018

 Film – Exclusive screenings of contemporary Irish films as well as locally produced documentary, Waiting for the Vigilant (in conjunction with the John Boyle O’Reilly Association).

-Commemoration Walk – Join with decendants of these Irish Fenians and remember those who supported them, as we take a ‘Walk of the Ancestors’ from Bathers’ Beach to Fremantle Prison.
+Commemoration Walk – Join with descendants of these Irish Fenians and remember those who supported them, as we take a ‘Walk of the Ancestors’ from Bathers’ Beach to Fremantle Prison.
+Aminah Hughes, Barry McGuire, Ormond Waters and Declan O’Rourke, Tony Curtis are amongst the distinguished presenters at this important historic commemoration.
+That evening a “Session” of Irish music will be happening at Kidogo Arthouse.

-If you are a decedent of a passenger aboard the Hougoumont click here
+If you are a descendant of a passenger aboard the Hougoumont click here

 Sponsorship & Donation details: